 Student lockers are the property of the District, and since random searches have a positive impact on reducing drugs and other criminal activity, it is the policy of the Board to permit the building administrator to search any locker and its contents as the administrator believes necessary.
-Such notice will be posted at or near the entrance to the school grounds and at the main entrance to each school building.
+Such notice will be posted at the main entrance to each school building.